CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponCombatRolls.md

 Example 2:

-Javk Wick the rogue has a Mundane Light Crossbow and Standard Bolts.
+Javk Wick the rogue has a Light Crossbow and Standard Bolts.
 He has a level 1 with Light Crossbows.
 He has level 1 in RFX

 - +3d6 (Mundane Base Dice)
 - +1d6 (Level 2 Light Crossbow Skill)